 Rejection of the sun’s heat must be done through reflection, absorption, or a combination of both.
 The sun’s rays are composed of three types of energy: visible light, and infrared and ultraviolet energy.
-Depending on the construction of a particular window film, it is possible to allow most or all visible light to pass through the glass while reflecting and/or absorbing most of the heat before it’s felt inside the building.
+Depending on the construction of a particular window tint or film, it is possible to allow most or all visible light to pass through the glass while reflecting and/or absorbing most of the heat before it’s felt inside the building.

 Reflective window films bounce much of the sun’s infrared (IR) rays back into the atmosphere, while non-reflective or dyed films simply absorb or block the IR rays.
 Controlling the amount of heat and light that passes through glass by installing window film slows fading of furnishings and carpet, and significantly reduces cooling costs.

 We hope that this article on the heat rejecting properties of window film was helpful.
 You can learn more about Home Window Film, Commercial Window Film, Security Window Film and Decorative Window Film by clicking on the words in this sentence.

 If you would like more information on all the great things window film can do for your vehicle, home or commercial space, click HERE.
 You can also contact a local Window Film Pro with any questions by clicking the link below to find one in your area.Find A Window Film Pro in Your Area